pjanec/DdsPerfTest/doc/DdsPerfTest.md

 The

-**"Local Settings"** window provides a read-only summary of the settings currently active on the instance you are viewing, which is useful for verification19.
+**"Local Settings"** window provides a read-only summary of the settings currently active on the instance you are viewing, which is useful for verification.

----

 #### **2\.
 Using Pre-defined Message Types**